lmrtfy/lmrtfy/docs/working_principle.md

 The fact that a worker can run anywhere you want, as long as an internet connection is available is really powerful and enables some interesting use-cases.
-The implementation of an algorithm may never leaver your laptop or your own servers as long as you don't choose to do so.
+The implementation of an algorithm may never leave your laptop or your own servers as long as you don't choose to do so.
 Only the interface is made available to via the catalog.
 Technically, this creates a black box around your code.
 However, others can still use it perfectly fine.